How long is a Bodywork session?

 In an initial session, we set some super clear boundaries around you and me as the practitioner so that we both can feel safe.

-As the client, we will go through some questions to identify something in your life you wish to change or explore.
+We will go through some questions to identify something in your life you wish to change or explore.
 And it is OK not to know what you want.
 Bodywork does not always require nudity or touch, and all sessions are co-created but client-led.
 After the session is complete, we will do the grounding/closing process.

-Bodywork is not a sexual service, the practitioner is fully dressed, and all sessions are one-way touch (the same as seeing your chiropractor or masseur)
+Bodywork is not a sexual service; the practitioner is fully dressed, and all sessions are one-way touch (the same as seeing your chiropractor or masseur).